jonlpersson/ed-latimore/site/_drafts/my-favorite-quotes-from-viktor-frankls-mans-search-for-meaning.md

 ---

 "It is very difficult for an outsider to grasp how very little value was placed on human life in camp."

 ---

+"As I have mentioned before, we had no documents; everyone was lucky to own his body, which, after all, was still breathing."

+---

+"Everything can be taken from a man but one thing: the last of the human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own way."

+---